-- The Origin Destination Matrix (ODM) forms a vital part of the Office for Rail Regulation (ORR)'s information about how passengers travel on the railways in England, Wales and Scotland.
-The ODM gives information for revenue and journeys, by ticket type, for each rail flow across the country, i.e. each combination of origin station, destination station and ticket route code. - 2.
-This report is provided with the ODM file, and gives guidance on the methodology that has been followed during the process of creating the dataset for financial year 2013/14 (1st April 2013 to 31st March 2014). - 3.
+- The Origin Destination Matrix (ODM) forms a vital part of the Office of Rail and Road (ORR)'s information about how passengers travel on the railways in England, Wales and Scotland.
+The ODM gives information for revenue and journeys, by ticket type, for each rail flow across the country, i.e. each combination of origin station, destination station and ticket route code. - This report is provided with the ODM file, and gives guidance on the methodology that has been followed during the process of creating the dataset for financial year 2014/15 (1st April 2014 to 31st March 2015). - 3.
 The ODM shows the numbers of journeys made, and resulting ticket revenue and passenger miles, for each flow (pair of origin and destination stations) in Great Britain.
 Where tickets are offered via different routes, the data is also broken down into those routes.
-It is used as the source for the ORR's regional usage profiles in statistical release publication.
+It is used as the source for the ORR's regional rail usage profiles.
 If further analysis is needed ORR may be able to respond to such requests. - 4.
 Tickets are offered between every pair of stations in Great Britain, though not all combinations register a sale in any particular year.
-For each pair of stations, journeys and revenue figures are split between four different ticket types and between standard and first classes. - 5.
+For each pair of stations, journeys and revenue figures are split between four different ticket types and between standard and first class tickets. - 5.
 While LENNON is the major source of data for the ODM, it is augmented by a range of additional data sources to provide a more complete representation of travel on the national rail network.
-Since 2008/09, this has included estimates of journeys and revenue made in major urban areas on PTE1 sponsored tickets which were previously excluded due to issues of distributing passenger journeys to flows.
+Since 2008/09, this has included estimates of journeys and revenue made in major urban areas on PTE sponsored tickets which were previously excluded due to issues of distributing passenger journeys to flows.
 In subsequent years a number of improvements have been made to the methodology used to represent journeys associated with PTE-sponsored tickets.
 Notwithstanding the improvements made to represent passenger journeys in the ODM, there are limitations on the data which users should be aware of and which are detailed in this report.